Ibaslogic/Ibaslogic/src/contents/series/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 export default Blog
 ```

-Save the file and navigate to http://localhost:8000/blog/ in your browser address bar to see the page.
+Save the file and navigate to [localhost:8000/blog/](http://localhost:8000/blog/ "local blog page") in your browser address bar to see the page.
 Here, the "blog" in the URL is the name of the page file.

 In the same way, go inside the `contact.js` file and add this code: